AndrewX192/checkthatcert/openssl/s_client.md

 # Problems

+Users of s_client will run into a number of issues getting certificate validation to work.
+This client should probably be rewritten while trying to preserve as much of the original functionality as possible.

 ## Issuer verification

 OpenSSL does not perform issuer verification by default.
 Providing a list of certificate authorities to s_client does not resolve this issue as OpenSSL does not abort the connection if verification fails.